rubyists/rubyists.github.com/_posts/2011-05-02-runit-for-ruby-and-everything-else.markdown

         run: /service/ssh: (pid 3757) 7700116s; run: log: (pid 3731) 7700117s

-As you can see, all services live in one place.
-The services in /service/\* are symlinks to directories (usually in /etc/sv/) which must contain one executable file, named 'run'.
+As you can see, all services live in one place, defined by `$SVDIR` or `/service` by default, which [`runsvdir`](http://smarden.org/runit/runsvdir.8.html) manages.
+The services in `/service/\*` are symlinks to directories (usually in `/etc/sv/`) which must contain one executable file, named 'run'.

-The `run` file should start the process in the foreground with stderr redirected to stdout.
+The `run` executable should exec the process in the foreground with stderr redirected to stdout.

+Runit avoids unecessary complexity by separating the roles into small, dietlibc-friendly utilities, written in C without library dependencies.
+The above listing represents many individual services, each with one instance of the per-process supervisor [`runsv`](http://smarden.org/runit/runsv.8.html) running.

 ##### Example Service (sshd)